UK Ltd vs US LLC for Cross-Border Founders (2026)

 | USD invoicing | Via Wise multi-currency or PayPal conversion | Native |

-The banking question is the primary practical driver of entity choice for many UK founders.
-If revenue comes predominantly from US customers paying in USD, a US LLC provides direct access to US banking rails, Stripe US, and USD-denominated invoicing without currency conversion fees.
-If revenue comes from UK or European customers, a UK Ltd provides native GBP banking and Stripe UK integration with no additional setup.
+Banking is what actually drives this decision for most UK founders, not tax theory.
+If your revenue is mostly US customers paying in USD, a US LLC gives you Stripe US, Mercury, and direct invoicing with no conversion fees.
+If it's UK or European customers, a UK Ltd gives you native GBP banking and Stripe UK out of the box.

-The Mercury vs Wise vs Relay banking comparison maps the specific requirements for non-resident account opening at each institution.
+See the Mercury vs Wise vs Relay comparison for non-resident account requirements at each bank.

-A UK Ltd can receive USD payments through Wise Business multi-currency accounts or PayPal, but each conversion layer adds 0.4-1.5% in fees depending on the provider and amount.
-For a founder processing $100,000/yr in USD revenue through a UK Ltd, currency conversion costs range from $400 to $1,500 annually — a real cost that does not appear on any formation pricing page.
+A UK Ltd can receive USD through Wise Business or PayPal, but every conversion layer adds 0.4-1.5% in fees.
+At $100,000/yr in USD revenue, that's $400 to $1,500 annually.
+This cost never shows up on formation pricing pages, and it compounds every year.

 Investor expectations